envai76/U-Net-vs-Light-U-Net/README.md

 ---

 ## Counting Methodologies

-All the counting methodologies (local maxima, connected component, watershed, LoG , DoG, DoH ) codes are provided under ***counting codes*** folder.
+All counting methodologies are provided under the counting codes folder, including:
+- Local Maxima
+- Connected Component
+- Watershed
+- LoG (Laplacian of Gaussian)
+- DoG (Difference of Gaussian)
+- DoH (Determinant of Hessian)

-The output results are coded to get saved under the dataset folder.
+The output results are programmed to be saved in the dataset folder.

+---

 ## Evaluation
 All evaluation techniques, including ICC and IoU, are available in the ***evaluation methods*** folder.
 The output results are configured to be saved in the same directory.
 Additionally, the performance calculations for counting are included within each respective counting script in the ***counting codes*** folder.